-Our understanding of issues with unintentionally antagonistic (legacy) devices such as middleware and customer premises equipment (CPE) directly impacts the feasibility of the introduction of the Next Generation Internet technologies.
-In order to analyse the health of the internet as a system, real-time and longitudinal measurement data is essential.
-These insights may help to improve limited upgrade capabilities by measuring and understanding the receptiveness of the deployed (legacy) infrastructure to systemic behaviour change.
+The topic of antagonistic (legacy) devices such as middleware and CPR devices is closely linked to the feasibility of the introduction of the Next Generation Internet technologies.
+In order to understand the health of the system, real-time and longitudinal measurement data is essential.
+These insights may help to improve limited upgrade capabilities by measuring and understanding the receptiveness of the deployed (legacy)